 - Course Text / Reading: pages 533-560.

-- Prepare one-page project proposals (to be emailed to instructor).
+- Prepare a short class project proposal (to be emailed to instructor).

 - Karplus, K. and Strong, A. "Digital Synthesis of Plucked String and Drum Timbres," Computer Music Journal, 7(2), 1983, pp. 43-55.

 - Jaffe, D. A. and Smith, Julius O., "Extensions of the Karplus-Strong Plucked String Algorithm," Computer Music Journal, 7(2), 1983, pp. 56-69.

 - Course Text / Reading: pages 203-223.